abdul-1432/Marquee_Image_Slider/README.md

 ---

-Feel free to use Marquee Image Slider to create stunning image sliders that engage your website visitors.
+Feel free to use Marquee Image Slider to create stunning image sliders that engage your website, visitors.
 We hope you enjoy using this library!
 If you have any questions or need assistance, please don't hesitate to contact us at (contact@example.com)[mailto:gafoor.mngr@gmail.com].